-This sexual harassment course, provided by Workplace Answers, is exclusively used by Jackson Lewis, LLP, one of the nation’s leading employment law firms to train its attorneys.
+This sexual harassment course, provided by Workplace Answers, an EVERFI Company, is exclusively used by Jackson Lewis, LLP, one of the nation’s leading employment law firms to train its attorneys.
 Jackson Lewis extensively tested this course by deploying it internally to more than six hundred attorneys and supervisory personnel in California and across the country.
 This sexual harassment course is authored by Lynn D. Lieber, Esq., an attorney with more than twenty years of experience in employment law, and Sondra Solovay, Esq.
-Workplace Answers' Director of Content.
+Workplace Answers, an EVERFI Company's Director of Content.
 Ms. Lieber is a subject matter expert in the area of unlawful harassment and has extensive experience delivering compliance training.
 Ms. Solovay is a globally-recognized expert on emerging harassment and discrimination issues, including height and weight discrimination and gender identity issues.

 Additionally, this California sexual harassment training course is approved by the California State Bar for 2 credit hours of mandatory continuing legal education (2 hours MCLE credit).
 (California State Bar MCLE Provider # 10724)

-Workplace Answers is recognized by the California Fair Employment and Housing Commission as a leading provider in web-based California sexual harassment training.
-Workplace Answers was one of two nationwide training vendors asked by the FEHC to provide every commissioner access to its web-based sexual harassment course during drafting of the Commission’s regulations.
+Workplace Answers, an EVERFI Company is recognized by the California Fair Employment and Housing Commission as a leading provider in web-based California sexual harassment training.
+Workplace Answers, an EVERFI Company was one of two nationwide training vendors asked by the FEHC to provide every commissioner access to its web-based sexual harassment course during drafting of the Commission’s regulations.

 California Sexual Harassment Training for Attorneys Course Features: